 In one of the most famous tales of archaeological history, on 4 November 1922 British Egyptologist Howard Carter discovered the entrance to the tomb of the Egyptian Pharaoh Tutankhamen.

-The quest for Boy King Tut’s tomb
+The quest for the tomb of the Boy King

 It was Napoleon’s Egyptian campaign of 1798 that ignited a European interest in ancient Egypt and its mysteries.
 When his troops faced an army of Mamelukes under the shadow of the pyramids, he famously called out to them; “from the heights of these pyramids, forty centuries look down on us.”